Army vs. Ball State NCAA Football Odds, Plays and Insights | October 2, 2021

 Army Stats and Trends

-- Thus far this year Army has two wins against the spread.
+- So far this year Army has two wins against the spread.

 - This season, the Black Knights have one ATS win in two games as a favorite of 7.5 points or more.

-- Army's games this year have hit the over three times in four opportunities (75%).
+- Army's games this year have hit the over in 75% of its opportunities (three times in four games with a set point total).

-- Army is 1-2 against the spread and 3-0 overall in games when it records more than 33.0 points.
+- Army is 1-2 against the spread and 3-0 overall in games when it scores more than 33.0 points.

-- The Black Knights have turned the ball over one time this season, one fewer than the Cardinals have forced (2).
+- The Black Knights have one giveaway this season, while the Cardinals have two takeaways .

 - Find the latest spread and moneyline odds for Army at SISportsbook.